ED7147 - Identity and Self in the Early Years (2026/27)

 Balance of independent study and scheduled teaching activity

-Students will receive theoretical input through face-to-face teaching and online materials with access to an allocated tutor who is available to support them either face-to-face, by email or by telephone.
-All students will have access to WebLearn for supplementary materials, links to E-books, online discussions and reflective tasks.
+All students will have access to WebLearn for learning materials, links to E-books, online discussions and reflective tasks.

 Learning outcomes